robmoore-i/helm-test-java/README.md

 }
 ```

+The above example assumes the use of the `com.rrmoore.gradle.helm-test-java` Gradle plugin to pass the location of the `helm` executable to the Java process for use by the library.

 ## The `helm-test-java` Gradle plugin

 The `com.rrmoore.gradle.helm-test-java` Gradle plugin optionally downloads the chosen version of the Helm executable from the default Helm public artifact repository and makes it available to your test code via the system property "com.rrmoore.helm.test.executable.path".
 It can also make the path of a known local `helm` executable available to your test code via the same means, without downloading anything.